A manufacturer, an insurer and an operator are in a boat

 When I spoke to each of them last week, they expressed their dismay: what impact could a decision to raise prices have on the company’s customer culture?
 An excellent question which, incidentally, shows the level of maturity of my interlocutors on the subject.

-The question they ask is an important one: it’s not just the impact of price increases on customer satisfaction, it’s the coherence perceived by the teams between management’s discourse on customer satisfaction objectives and the decision to raise prices that will be identified as detrimental to customer satisfaction.
-In other words, by taking the decision to raise our prices, we contradict our “Satisfaction” strategic objectives, and our employees will interpret it as an action against customers… We are indeed facing a real customer culture challenge.
+The question they ask is an important one: it’s not just the impact of price increases on customer satisfaction.
+It’s the coherence perceived by the teams between management’s discourse on customer satisfaction objectives and the decision to raise prices.
+This will be identified as detrimental to customer satisfaction.
+In other words, by taking the decision to raise our prices, we contradict our “Satisfaction” strategic objectives.
+Consequently, our employees will interpret it as an action against customers… We are indeed facing a real customer culture challenge.

 Isn’t the moment of a price increase an opportunity to educate internally?